joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 House members must attend every house meeting.
 If a house member must miss a house meeting, they must inform the Summer HM(s) of this at least 48 hours before the meeting.

 ### Check-Out and Keys
 Every house member upon moving out of their room is expected to arrange to return their keys and have a summer HM conduct a brief inspection of the room to ensure that it is left in good order.
 Failure to fulfill this inspection will result in an automatic $50 fine taken out of the security deposit.
 Abandoned property may be given away or thrown out.
-This is not required of Crammies staying in their rooms for the fall.
+This is not required of house members<sup>4</sup> staying in their rooms for the fall.
 There is a $40 deposit charge for leaving a   room messy.
 If keys are not returned there will be a $20 per key deposit charge.
 If the house manager decides that the lock must be changed, that cost will be deducted from the security deposit as well.

 House members should return their keys and complete their check-out inspection with a house officer before they leave if no house officer is available at the time of the member's departure.
 In that case, the refund of the deposit will be Vemoed or mailed as a check after the departure.<sup>3</sup>